 all other laws, rules and regulation in any relevant jurisdiction (including UAE DIFC),

 to the extent they relate to the privacy, protection, use or disclosure of Personal Information or data.

 Receiving Party means a party to this agreement who obtains Confidential Information of the other party to this agreement.

-Related Corporation has the same meaning as “related body corporate” in the Corporations Act 2001 (Cth).
+Related Corporation has the same meaning as “related body corporate” where body corporate means:

 Services has the meaning given to that term in clause 2.2.

 Supplier means a mobile network operator or an aggregator whose services or infrastructure directly or indirectly receive a Message submitted by the Customer via the Messagex Systems for sending to the relevant Message Recipient.

 Website means the Messagex website located at www.Messagex.com (or any successor website as notified to the Customer from time to time).

 Messagex’s application programming interfaces; and